golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 ### Creating gWASM tasks in Golem

 If you want to run your WASM application (.wasm file and .js file), you can create tasks connecting directly to your Golem node.
 No additional client, like g-flite, is required.
 This is pretty straightforward.

-See this below for more details.
-Be sure that you are not violating any licenses or property rights: you take legal responsibility for your actions.
+> Be sure that you are not violating any licenses or property rights: you take legal responsibility for your actions.
 It is absolutely fine if you use open source software or your own code.

 #### Task preparation